DS160 Social Media Account Username Required (Facebook, Twitter, YouTube)

-US visa application form DS 160 now has a new question about your social media account.
-US embassy visa officer can use the information against your visa application shared in Social Media section under the Address and Phone Information Page.
+US visa application form DS 160 has a question about your social media account.
+US embassy visa officer can use the information against your visa application shared in the Social Media section under the Address and Phone Information Page.

 Share All Facebook Accounts

-If you own multiple Facebook accounts, you should add all of them in your DS160 social media account section.
+If you own multiple Facebook accounts, you should add all of them to your DS160 social media account section.

 DS160 Social Media FAQs